-There are 5 studies in the database on ginseng; the confidence rating is 24.
+There are 5 studies in the database on ginseng; the research rating is 24.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for ginseng as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for ginseng as a whole; there are also individual ratings for the claims below.

 Products Containing Ginseng